drocheam/optrace/docs/source/details/color.rst

    Absolute and perceptual colorimetric rendering intent in the CIE 1976 chromaticity diagram.

 Implemented Rendering Intents:

- 1. **Ignore**: Leaves color values untouched and outsources the handling of these colors.
-Typically this means the color values will be clamped by other methods, which can lead to large deviations in hue, saturation and brightness.
+1.  **Ignore**: This intent leaves out-of-gamut color values unmodified, delegating their handling to subsequent processing stages.
+Typically, this results in these values being clamped by other methods, which can introduce significant inaccuracies in hue, saturation, and brightness.

- 2. **Absolute Colorimetric**: Leaves colors inside the gamut untouched.
-Outside colors will be projected onto the gamut edge in direction towards the white point.
-This is equivalent to a saturation clipping.
+2.  **Absolute Colorimetric**: Colors that fall within the target gamut are left unchanged.
+Colors outside the gamut are projected onto the gamut boundary along a straight line directed towards the white point.
+    This method is equivalent to chroma clipping in the CIE 1931 xy chromaticity diagram.

- 3. **Perceptual Colorimetric**: Determines the most saturated color outside the gamut.
-Rescales the saturation of all colors such that this color fits into into the gamut area.
-Equivalent to stauration rescaling.
+3.  **Perceptual Colorimetric**: This intent identifies the most saturated color that lies outside the target gamut.
+    It then rescales the saturation of all colors in the image proportionally, such that this most saturated out-of-gamut color is brought within the gamut boundary.
+This technique, equivalent to chroma rescaling, is typically performed in the CIE 1976 uv chromaticity diagram, as this color space is designed such that Euclidean distances correlate well with perceived color differences.

-Intersecting the gamut edge for mode *Absolute Colorimetric* is done in the CIE 1931 xy chromaticity diagram and towards the whitepoint of the standard illuminants D65.
-Determining and rescaling the saturation in *Perceptual Colorimetric* mode is done in the CIE 1976 uv chromaticity diagram, since this is a representation where color differences directly correspond to spatial differences.
+The gamut boundary intersection for the *Absolute Colorimetric* mode is calculated within the CIE 1931 xy chromaticity diagram, with the projection direction determined by the white point of the D65 standard illuminant.
+The determination and rescaling of chroma in the *Perceptual Colorimetric* mode are performed in the CIE 1976 uv chromaticity diagram to better align numerical color differences with perceptual uniformity.

-In the default configuration Perceptual Colorimetric scales the saturation such that all colors are inside the gamut.
+In its default configuration, the Perceptual Colorimetric rendering intent scales the chroma of all colors to ensure they fall within the target gamut.
+Alternatively, a fixed rescaling factor (within the range 0 to 1) can be supplied via the :python:`chroma_scale` parameter.
+This allows for consistent scaling, which can be beneficial when comparing different images.
+In the adaptive scaling scenario, an additional :python:`L_th` parameter can be specified.
-A fixed rescaling factor (range 0-1) can be provided as :python:`chroma_scale` parameter that can enforce the same factor when for instance comparing different images.
-In the former adaptive case an additional :python:`L_th` can be applied, which is a relative threshold and ignores values below this threshold for the calculation of the scaling factor.
-This proves useful when dark but saturated regions are inside the image but which can be neglected.
-See :ref:`usage_color` for more details.
+This parameter represents a relative luminance threshold: Colors with luminance below this threshold are excluded from the calculation of the scaling factor.
+This can be useful for disregarding dark but saturated image regions that might otherwise influence the overall chroma scaling.
+For more detailed information, refer to :ref:`usage_color`.

 The effect of different rendering intents is illustrated in the next figures.
-The rendered images were created using the double prism example from the example folder, where light is decomposed into its components.
+The rendered images were created using the :ref:`example_prism`.
 Since all spectral wavelengths create colors beyond the sRGB gamut, this leads to an extreme case.
 In the first image the lightness component is pictured, the following images should be the colored version of this lightness image.
 With the Absolute Colorimetric rendering intent one can see not only the colors having different